google/saxml/README.md

 - `saxutil vm.classify`: Use a vision model to classify an image.
 - `saxutil vm.embed`: Use a vision model to embed an image into a vector.

-As an example, Sax comes with a Pax language model] servable on a Cloud TPU VM v4-8 instance.
-Follow the [Paxml tutorial](saxml.server.pax.lm.params.lm_cloud.LmCloudSpmd2B) to generate a checkpoint for this model.
-This model can then be published in Sax:
+As an example, Sax comes with a Pax language model servable on a Cloud TPU VM v4-8 instance.
+You can use it to verify Sax is correctly set up by publishing and using the model with a dummy checkpoint.

 ```
 saxutil publish \
   /sax/test/lm2b \
-  saxml.server.pax.lm.params.lm_cloud.LmCloudSpmd2B \
+  saxml.server.pax.lm.params.lm_cloud.LmCloudSpmd2BTest \
-  gs://${GSBUCKET}/checkpoints/checkpoint_00000000 \
+  None \
   1
 ```

 Check if the model is loaded by looking at the "selected replica address" column of this command's output:

 ```
 saxutil ls /sax/test/lm2b